All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Skyways – VTOL drones

 Skyways is building vertical take-off and landing (VTOL) drones to be used by the military for transporting things without putting people in danger.
 Since the military currently operates in places with little infrastructure, Skyways can provide a way to deliver goods without putting people in danger.
 Their drones are fully autonomous and have a payload capability of 45 pounds.
-While they’re starting with military drones, the company wants to eventually use that business to fund a consumer vehicle in the long term.
+While they’re starting with military drones, the company wants to eventually use that business to fund a consumer vehicle in the long-term.

 —